denten-books/plain-text/2-surface.md

 When input and output coincide in time, as they do on paper, mistakes are costly.
 Once inscribed, the sign gains permanence.
 It is difficult to emend.
 An eraser of some sort can help remove a layer of physical material.
-Alternatively, writers use white ink to restore the surface.
+Alternatively, writers use white ink to restore the writing surface.
 Engelbart's anonymous subject reports the feeling of freedom from such commitment to a physical medium.
 He or she can simply "backspace" and start over.

 The previous generation of word processors allowed for dynamic erasure, but with the introduction of the screen the writer could now follow along and "see" the changes in real time.
 Freed from the immediate commitment to a more permanent medium writing "comes easy" and "uninhibited."
 Instead of carefully selecting the right words for the final draft the writer "pours" them all out and then "selects" the ones that seem appropriate, without hesitation.
 The highly hierarchical and blocky paragraph structure, along with its repetitive refrain, "finding" and "I find that," gives the prose a hypnotic drive forward.
 The cadence matches the reported experience of liberation.